raspberry-pi-real-vnc

 • 6 min

-As we mentioned when looking at the SSH post, often we won’t have our Raspberry Pi connected to a monitor and keyboard.
-Instead, it will be performing tasks like a media center, web server, or home automation and robotics.
+In many cases we will not have our Raspberry Pi connected to a monitor and keyboard, but instead using it for tasks such as a media center, web server, home automation, or robotics.

 Unlike SSH, which only opens a command console, with VNC we can have a full remote desktop.
 That is, on the client’s screen we will see the Raspberry Pi’s screen, move the mouse, and use it almost as if we were physically connected.